igneous-labs/inf-1.5/docs/reserve-v2-pricing-program.md

 ### Stake accounts

-Stake accounts are not SPL mints and do not naturally fit into the mint fee table

-If Reserve V2 supports direct stake account -> wSOL, done in the controller:
+At the moment, Reserve V2 does not allow direct stake account -> wSOL
-- verify stake account
-- pay wSOL from reserves
-- take stake authority
-- create a stake account record
-- later deactivate/claim the stake account

-Stake accounts needs an explicit fee category - `stake_input_fee_nanos` So stake account pricing is `stake_input_fee_nanos + dynamic_fee_nanos`

-If stake is instead routed through rdlgtSOL/UNSTK, pricing will essentially be the rdlgtSOL/UNSTK mint entry in the fee table.

 ### Example